apcac.classes#

 input_db (str) – Path to the GeoPackage or database file containing the input vector layer.

-slope_threshold (float) – [optional] The minimum
+n_threshold (float) – [optional] The maximum

 slopevalue considered to indicate risk.
 Default value = SLOPE_THRESHOLDuslek_threshold (float) – [optional] The minimum